irmen/64tass/README.md

 - Sublime
 - VIM

 I saw that there exists a VSCode extension as well.
+Last time I've checked it didn't display warning messages and so may need manual tweaking at source level.

+Relaunch64 directly supports 64tass and can even do code completion for simple projects.

+64tass is normally used as a part of a build system.
+For example it's invoked from a Makefile, script or batch file.
+Some text editors may be configured to invoke binary for compilation which might be handy.

+Diagnostic messages are printed to console by default but may be saved to a file.
+There are various output formats for the results.

 ## Support